 * Most records don't reflect women pilots flying Lend-Lease aircraft on this side of the Pacific.

-• Bill considered leaving Yukon Southern Airways for the Yukon, hoping to get work on the Cat trains running out of there building the Alaska Highway, but then he saw a recruiting advertisement in the local paper looking for recruits for the RCAF (Royal Canadian Air Force)
+• Bill considered leaving Yukon Southern Airways for the Yukon, hoping to get wartime work on the Cat-trains building the Alaska Highway, but then he saw a recruiting advertisement in the local newspaper looking for recruits for the RCAF (Royal Canadian Air Force).
+His parents refused to allow him to join so he decided to wait until his 18th birthday so that he could join despite their opposition.

 The War Years - LAC W. Balmer - CAN R222790

-* Bill very rarely talked about his war years.
+A note of explanation - Bill very rarely talked about his war years.
 Short cryptic phrases were used if the topic came up.
-He did seem to become a bit more comfortable talking about his experience in his later years, but he NEVER glamorized any part of it.
-The following information is collected from his few stories and documents discovered after his death, and the audio clips are from an interview Bill did in 2013 at the age of 87 with his Grandson Liam who was 10 at the time.
-The following is a short clip from that recording;
+He did seem to become a bit more comfortable talking about his experiences in his later years, but he NEVER glamorized any part of it.
+The following information is related from his few stories and from documents discovered after his death.
+The audio clips are from an interview Bill did in 2013 at the age of 87 with his Grandson Liam who was 10 at the time.
+The following short clip is from that recording;

 (This entire interview is available at the bottom of this page.)

-• Bill once described wanting to “go to war” but his family was not supportive.
+• Bill described wanting to “go to war” but his family was not supportive.

-• When old enough he enlisted on 24 April 1943, age of 18, (2 months later he would be in England)
+• On 24 April 1943, a month after his 18th birthday, he joined the RCAF, (2 months later he would be in England)

-• He went by train from Grande Prairie to Halifax.
-They were nervous along the way because the train tracks in Quebec were being blown up by French Canadians who did not support the war.
+• He traveled by troop-train from Grande Prairie to Halifax.
+He recalled they were nervous along the way because the train tracks in Quebec were being blown up by French Canadians who did not support the war.

-• They made Halifax and travelled to Europe on the “Louis Pasteur”, but would return on the "Ile de France".
+• They made Halifax and then traveled to Europe on the ship the “Louis Pasteur”, (He would return nearly 3 years later on the "Ile de France").

-• They were afraid of German U Boats (and, he recalled excitement during the crossing when the German battleship the “Scharnhorst” was sunk, as it was ; “..a German Battleship fast enough to catch them.”
+• While at sea they were afraid of German U Boats.
+He recalled excitement among the crew during the crossing when the German battleship the “Scharnhorst” was sunk, as it was ; “..a German Battleship that fast enough to catch us.”

-• It appears that his 39 Wing operated from England for Bill's first year of the war, then they were reorganized as # 39 Reconnaissance Wing (39 RCCE) for “D Day” June 5, 1944.
+• It appears that his 39 Wing operated from English soil for most of Bill's first year of war, then they were reorganized and identified as # 39 Reconnaissance Wing (39 RCCE) RCAF for “D Day” June 5, 1944.

-• 39 RCCE was operational for support of the D Day invasion although it was several days before they moved across the Channel to Caen, France, then on July 1, 1944, to Sommervieu France.
+• 39 RCCE Wing was operational during the June 5th D Day invasion although it was several days later they moved across the Channel to Caen, France, and then on July 1, 1944, to Sommervieu, France.

--39 RCCE would move locations frequently in order to be near the units that needed their support.
-They were themselves occasionally were attacked directly (see below).
-Bill stated that because of this “.. constant proximity to the Front 39 RCCE were the only Air Force Units considered 'Front-Line' troops.”
+- 39 RCCE would move locations frequently in order to be near the units that needed their support.
+Bill stated that ; "because of our constant proximity to the Front 39 RCCE were the only Air Force Units considered as 'Front-Line' troops.”
+They were themselves were attacked directly (see below) "...especially early on...".

--39 RCCE was the first unit to spot the V-2 Rockets in operation and pursued and identified their launch sites to prevent that threat from developing.
+-Historically 39 RCCE was the first unit to spot the V-2 Rockets in operation and pursued and identified their launch sites thereby helping to prevent that threat from developing.

--In March 1945 39 RCCE crossed the Rhine with the First Canadian, Second British and Ninth US Army, they were the first unit to fly off of German soil, and when they reached Lunneberg it turned out they advanced as far as any Allied Air-unit would advance during the entire second world war.
+-In March 1945 39 RCCE crossed the Rhine with the First Canadian, Second British and Ninth U.S. Army.
+They were the first Allied unit to fly off of German soil, and when they reached Lunneberg they had advanced as far as any Allied Air-unit would advance during the entire second world war.

 5. Kirton in Lindsey (RAF Airbase near Lincolnshire)